Teaser Tuesday is a weekly feature hosted by MizB of Books and Beat.

 4. Name the title, author, etc.

-*This quote comes from the ARC, therefore it and its page number are NOT final.
+*Quote comes from eARC therefore it and its location are not final.

 Top Ten Tuesday is an original feature/weekly meme created at The Broke and the Bookish.
 This feature was created because we are particularly fond of lists here at The Broke and the Bookish.
 We'd love to share our lists with other bookish folks and would LOVE to see your top ten lists!